If you agree on only one thing, make it the desire to retain control over your lives.

 This is a major advantage over going to court.

-The U.S. court system is taxpayer-funded, which gives taxpayers the right to obtain your divorce records and read all about you and your conflict and your finances.
+Our court system is taxpayer-funded, which gives taxpayers the right to obtain your divorce records and read about your conflict and your finances.
 Mediation is a private process.
-What’s more, nothing that happens in mediation—none of the offers you make, information you share, things you say, or ideas that get tossed around—can be used against you later, in court or elsewhere.
+Nothing that happens in mediation—not the offers made, information shared, things said, nor ideas tossed around—can be used against you later, in court or elsewhere.

 Put simply, because we are good at what we do,